ARCO Arena: History

 The original ARCO Arena, where the Kings played their home games for three seasons (1985–1988) after moving from Kansas City, had a capacity of 10,333 seats.
+It was located at 1625 North Market, and is now a mixed-use office building.

 This arena was also the home for the Sacramento Attack of the Arena Football League in 1992, their only season, the WNBA's Sacramento Monarchs until they folded in 2009 and the Sacramento River Rats of Roller Hockey International.

 ARCO Arena was located in a once isolated area on the expanding northern outskirts of the city.
 It was constructed at a cost of just $40 million, the lowest of any venue in the NBA.
-It is the smallest arena in the NBA with a seating capacity of 17,317, and has 30 luxury suites and 412 club seats.
-It can host such varied events as concerts, ice shows, rodeos and monster truck rallies.
-At one time nearly two million spectators from throughout Northern California visited ARCO Arena in a year.
-The configuration for ice shows and ice hockey actually runs perpendicular to the basketball court with the normal sideline seating being retractable to allow for an international standard ice rink.
+It was the smallest arena in the NBA with a seating capacity of 17,317, and had 30 luxury suites and 412 club seats.
+It hosted such varied events as concerts, ice shows, rodeos and monster truck rallies.
+At one time, nearly two million spectators from throughout Northern California visited ARCO Arena in a year.
+The configuration for ice shows and ice hockey actually ran perpendicular to the basketball court with the normal sideline seating being retractable to allow for an international standard ice rink.

+The arena was never intended to be a long-term facility – being a relic of the 1980s, it lacked a lot of amenities found later in more modern stadiums, like digital signage, spacious locker rooms, and wide concourses.
+NCAA cited that the arena was not adequate for college basketball (let alone the NBA), prompting plans to build a new facility.

+LeBron James, the NBA's all-time leading scorer, made his career regular season debut with the Cleveland Cavaliers at the arena on October 29, 2003.
+Despite losing the game to the Sacramento Kings, James scored 25 points.

 In 2006, there was a campaign to build a new $600 million facility in downtown Sacramento, which was to be funded by a quarter cent sales tax increase over 15 years; voters overwhelmingly rejected ballot measures Q and R, leading to the NBA publicly calling for a new arena to be built at another well-known Sacramento facility, Cal Expo, the site of California's state fair.

 The original namesake sponsor of the arena was ARCO.
 On March 19, 2007, the Maloof brothers announced a multi-year agreement extending the naming rights of ARCO Arena.
 ARCO's sponsorship agreement ran out in February 2011.
-The arena was renamed Power Balance Pavilion on March 1, 2011 for its new sponsor, Power Balance, a manufacturer of sports wristbands.
+The arena was renamed Power Balance Pavilion on March 1, 2011, for its new sponsor, Power Balance, a manufacturer of sports wristbands.
 On October 15, 2012, the arena assumed its final name when The Sleep Train purchased the naming rights.